shifubear/shifubear/README.md

 - 😄 Pronouns: He/Him

-- 👯 I’m actively searching for internship opportunities for Summer 2022
-- 🔭 I’m currently doing research related to convex polyhedral distance functions and quantum amplitude estimation algorithms.
+- 🔭 I’m currently doing research on VQE algorithms, exploring ansatz expressibility and optimizers.
 - 🚧 I'm currently working on a dynamic-dcel library in JavaScript, as well as creating a bot to play shogi.